 Meet Wael, who successfully launched his own honey business.

-Fatima, Hassan, Ali, Ayshah, Razan, and Wael are a shining example of the potential within us all.
+Fatima, Hassan, Ali, Ayshah, Razan, Wael, and Jaber are a shining example of the potential within us all.

 And their stories are just the beginning.
 Over the coming months, we’ll be sharing new stories of others from across the Kingdom.
 Real stories inspire.